AdguardTeam/AdguardKnowledgeBase/12.miscellaneous/01.acknowledgments/docs.en.md

 <a id="testers"></a>
-## Testers
+# Special thanks

-Also a huge thanks and gratitude to all beta testers, whose help in finding and eliminating all the bugs was priceless.
+Also a huge thanks and gratitude to all beta testers and other engaged users, whose help in finding and eliminating all the bugs was priceless.
 Special thanks to:

 [ag_bug_finder](http://forum.adguard.com/member.php?3639)